Haufe-Lexware/acs-engine-runtime/README.md

+# Important Note

+This repository was created due to the lack of prebuilt binaries for `acs-engine`.
+As of version 0.4.0 of `acs-engine`, this has chnaged, and thus the need for this repository is no longer that pressing.

+You can still use it to build your own forks of `acs-engine`, or to build `HEAD` of the `master` branch, but other than that, there is no real need for this anymore.

 # acs-engine Runtime Docker image

 This little repository helps in creating a runtime docker image for the [acs-engine](https://github.com/Azure/acs-engine) command line tool, which is used for creating Azure Resource Manager configuration files and parameter files for creating various container orchestration system deployments.